dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/basic-reporting/declarative-parameters-vb.md

 When visiting the page for the first time the `CountryName` TextBox is empty.
 The ObjectDataSource's `Select` method is still invoked by the GridView, but a value of `Nothing` is passed into the `GetSuppliersByCountry(country)` method.
 The TableAdapter converts the `Nothing` into a database `NULL` value (`DBNull.Value`), but the query used by the `GetSuppliersByCountry(country)` method is written such that it doesn't return any values when a `NULL` value is specified for the `@CategoryID` parameter.
 In short, no suppliers are returned.

-Once the visitor enters in a country, however, and clicks the Show Suppliers button to cause a postback, the ObjectDataSource's `Select` method is requeried, passing in the TextBox control's `Text` value as the `country` parameter.
+Once the visitor enters in a country/region, however, and clicks the Show Suppliers button to cause a postback, the ObjectDataSource's `Select` method is requeried, passing in the TextBox control's `Text` value as the `country` parameter.

 [![Those Suppliers from Canada are Shown](declarative-parameters-vb/_static/image26.png)](declarative-parameters-vb/_static/image25.png)